silverstripe/silverstripe-framework/docs/en/installation/from-source.md

 In case you chose the "Installation for contributions" option, all modules in your project will be standard git repositories, and you can update them as usual.

-	cd my-silverstripe-project/sapphire
+	cd my-silverstripe-project/framework
 	git pull

 ### Updating modules via piston or download ###

-For the "Installation for a new project" option, modules like `sapphire` or `cms` are added as plain files without a direct link to their originating repository.
+For the "Installation for a new project" option, modules like `framework` or `cms` are added as plain files without a direct link to their originating repository.
 If these plain files are managed by piston, the update process is simple:

 	cd my-silverstripe-project
-	piston update sapphire
+	piston update framework
 	# Use "svn" instead of "git" for subversion repositories
-	git add sapphire/*
+	git add framework/*
 	git commit -m "udpated dependencies"

 For file downloads without piston, you can simply download the source code again and replace it.